aprilbala/aprilbala.github.io/projects/funkollector.md

 permalink: projects/funkollector
 date: 2018
 labels:
+  - Python
   - Database
   - Collection
-  - Python
 summary: Created a database backed project inspired to track my Funko Pop collection.
 ---
-This is an an assignment that was done for my ICS 321 class, Database Systems I. The purpose of this assignment was to create a database management system (DBMS) web application.
+This is an assignment that was done for my ICS 321 class, Database Systems I. The purpose of this assignment was to create a database management system (DBMS) web application.

 At the time of this project, I had a growing collection of Funko Pops.
 Funko Pops are collectible vinyl figurines made by the [Funko](https://www.funko.com/) company.
 Every couple of months, the company as more gets released, so did my collect As a Funko Pop collector, over the years I have accumulated over 20+ figurines.